Shrine Records

-Shrine Records was an American soul and R&B record label based in Washington, D.C.
-It was founded in 1964 by its primary songwriter Eddie Singleton and his wife, Raynoma Gordy Singleton (who had also founded Motown with her then-husband, Berry Gordy).
+Shrine Records was an American soul and R&B record label based in Washington, D.C..
+Co-founded by Eddie Singleton (following the collapse of his previous label, Keith Records) and Raynoma Gordy Singleton, who were married from 1966-1970.
+Raynoma was previously married to Berry Gordy, with whom she had founded Motown.
 Its headquarters was a townhouse located at 3 Thomas Circle NW within Washington, D.C.